 It is the policy for Harding University to accommodate students with disabilities, pursuant to federal and state law.
 Therefore, any student with a documented disability condition (e.g. physical, learning, or psychological) who needs to arrange reasonable accommodations, must contact the instructor and the Office of Disability Services and Educational Access at the beginning of each semester.
-If the diagnosis of the disability Services and Educational Access as soon as possible in order to put academic accommodations in place for the remainder of the semester.
-The Office of Disability Services is located in Room 226 in the Student Center on the Harding University Searcy campus, telephone, (501) 279-4019.
+If the diagnosis of the disability occurs during the academic year, the student must self-identify with the Director of Disability Services and Educational Access as soon as possible in order to put academic accommodations in place for the remainder of the semester.
+The Office of Disability Services and Educational Access is located in Room 226 in the Student Center on the Harding University Searcy campus, telephone, (501) 279-4019.